Hispanic-American History Timeline

 By Jonathan Yubi-Gomez, Lehman College

-A group of about a dozen families from Sinaloa, Mexico establish El Pueblo de Nuestra Señora La Reina de Los Angeles (The Town of Our Lady, the Queen of the Angels), now known as Los Angeles, California.
+A group of about a dozen families are recruited Spanish authorities in Sinaloa, Mexico, to make a long journey to Alta California and establish El Pueblo de Nuestra Señora La Reina de Los Angeles (The Town of Our Lady, the Queen of the Angels), now known as Los Angeles.

 The 44 settlers – 22 adults and 22 children – had first gathered at San Gabriel Mission, established 10 years earlier, from where they set out looking for the right site for the new town.
 Escorted by a military detachment and two priests from the mission, they settle in what in now downtown Los Angeles.
 The "Pobladores" of Los Angeles, mostly farmers, rapidly establish a successful community.